aws/aws-cdk-rfcs/text/0006-monolothic-packaging.md

       report analytics at the construct level.
 - [ ] **Reference documentation** needs to also support submodules/namespaces
       and use the submodule's README file.
-- [ ] **Submodule renaming**: to preserve imports in some languages (i.e.
-      Java/.NET), we need to be able to explicitly specify the "coordinates" of submodules in each language.
-For example, the S3 module is exported under the `aws_s3` module in mono-cdk, but we want it's types to be defined under the `software.amazon.awscdk.services.s3` Java package, so we need a way to specify this mapping somehow.
-This might be a problem for the "core" types which are exported without a submodule in the mono-cdk, but in Java they are currently under `software.amazon.awscdk.core`.
 - [ ] Add module size protection during build.
 - [ ] Determine if we want to include the `-patterns` modules in monocdk or leave those as separate libraries (I lead towards separate libraries).